arbor-sim/arbor/doc/concepts/probe_sample.rst

 .. glossary::

     probe
         A measurement that can be performed on a cell.
-Each cell kind will have its own sorts of probe;
+Each cell kind will have its own sorts of probe.
         Cable cells (:py:attr:`arbor.cable_probe`) allow the monitoring of membrane voltage, total membrane current, mechanism state, and a number of other quantities, measured either over the whole cell, or at specific sites (see :ref:`pycablecell-probesample`).